 Thank you for your interest in Regent University School of Law.
-ABA-accredited and internationally award-winning, Regent Law offers a faculty recognized as a national Top 10 by The Princeton Review.
+ABA-accredited and internationally award-winning, Regent Law offers a faculty recognized as a national Top 10 by The Princeton Review for three consecutive years.
 Choose from our two-year accelerated, traditional three-year, or part-time day and part-time evening program options.

 Optimizing your LSAT score and achieving your full potential on the test is an important step to successfully moving toward your degree in law.
 Regent Law offers two LSAT Workshop sessions that focus on the three types of LSAT multiple-choice questions.
 Additional LSAT components include sessions on the LSAT writing section, on legal ethics and education from a Christian perspective, and on the process of applying to law school.
 Both sessions are required.